Here are 5 red flags that allow you to spot literary agents to avoid.

 Be aware that the terms and conditions of literary agency and literary agent contracts are not in any way standardized.
 These contracts can vary widely and must be read very carefully.
 Sometimes, there are some red flags mentioned in the fine print that should leave you wary of signing the contract at all.

 Believe it or not, a bad literary agent really can be worse than having no agent at all.
 There are plenty of shady people out there calling themselves agents who you should avoid at all costs.
-Here are five warning signs of a bad literary agent.
-If you end up with an agent who appears to do one or more of these things, you should probably look for a different agent.
+Here are five red flags that can be warning signs of a bad literary agent.
+If you end up with an agent who appears to do one or more of these things, you should seek a new one as soon as possible.

-Avoid Agents Who Charge Fees to Authors Up Front
+Avoid Agents Who Charge Authors Fees Up Front

 A literary agent who charges an upfront fee is like having a realtor who charges you just to come over and tour your home before you can even get a listing.
 Some people are desperate enough to think that they need to pay a fee upfront to get an agent.
 Don’t be fooled by this trick that shady literary agents and agencies use.
-Otherwise, you will find yourself paying a lot of fees that are entirely unnecessary.
+Otherwise, you will find yourself paying many entirely unnecessary fees.

-Avoid Literary Agents Who Charge You Back for Large “Shipping and Handling” Fees to Send Out Your Work
+Avoid Literary Agents Who Charge You to Send Out Your Work

 The second major warning sign is a literary agent who charges you for sending out your work.
 There are shady agencies out there charging “Shipping and Handling” for every submission they make to a publisher.
 This charge can often be somewhere in the range of $10.
-Usually, this means that the agency is making a lot of money off of fees.
+Usually, this means that the agency is profiting more from fees than actual successful book sales.
 You could end up broke really quickly if they decide to submit your query to a lot of places.

 Sending a letter and sample chapters of your book certainly costs nowhere near that much.
 Check the fine print of the agent or agency contract to see if these fees exist there.
 If they are that high, turn the other way.
 While it is possible that an author may have to cover some costs, it should be reasonable.
 But, most good agents will already know who to contact already about your book, so selling your book should be enough to cover those costs.

-Avoid Agents Who Direct Authors Toward Specific Editing Services
+Avoid Agents Who Direct Authors Toward Specific Editors

 Agents will often have editing services that they work with on a regular basis.
 This can also apply to book cover designers.
-While it’s not necessarily a bad thing for an agent to suggest services that they prefer, there are agents who make a lot of their income with referral fees.
+While it’s not unusual for an agent to suggest services that they prefer, some agencies make a lot of their income with referral fees.
 Sometimes, they will even give author’s names to these services as “leads.”
-Some agents even own the editing service or other book related service they are pushing authors towards using.
+Some agencies even own the editing service or other book related service they are pushing authors towards using.

 Avoid Agents Who Appear to Contact Publishers at Random